YeSv/Simple.Kafka.Rpc/README.md

 To make this work you need:
 1. Client application that can send requests and receive responses using `HttpClient`
-2. Server application that can parse requests, handle them and return responses
+2. Server application that can parse requests, handle them and return responses (in our case - google servers)

-3. For you `HttpClient` implementation is a blackbox - all you need is a working client and server
+For you `HttpClient` implementation is a blackbox - all you need is a working client and server.

-Let's check an API that Simple.Kafka.Rpc provides:
+Let's now check an API that Simple.Kafka.Rpc provides:

 ``` csharp